 Cracks can appear in concrete foundations for a number of reasons.
 And because they may have a combination of causes, finding the exact reason isn’t always clear.
 Some of the reasons why foundation cracks appear can include:

-• Shrinkage — This can happen not long after a house has been built.
+- Shrinkage — This can happen not long after a house has been built.
 If the poured concrete foundation dries too quickly, it can shrink and cause hairline cracks.

-• Settlement — Foundations cracks can be caused by settlement or movement, which is often the result of sinking or shifting of the soil underneath.
+- Settlement — Foundations cracks can be caused by settlement or movement, which is often the result of sinking or shifting of the soil underneath.
 All foundations will settle over time.
 But if it settles uniformly as a whole, it won’t get severely damaged.
 Serious cracks can occur when the settlement is uneven, which is often referred to as “differential settlement.”

-• Weather Extremes — This can lead to variations in soil moisture, which can cause the soil surrounding your foundation walls to shrink or swell.
+- Weather Extremes — This can lead to variations in soil moisture, which can cause the soil surrounding your foundation walls to shrink or swell.
 During the summer or periods of dry weather, the soil will shrink away from your foundation walls.
 During the winter, the water inside overly-saturated soil can freeze.
 And the expansion that occurs can put pressure on the foundation walls.
 This repeated process of expansion and contraction can put your foundation under a great deal of stress and can eventually lead to cracking.

-• Expansive Soils — This can be common in areas that have large amounts of expansive clay in the soil, which can swell when it gets wet.
+- Expansive Soils — This can be common in areas that have large amounts of expansive clay in the soil, which can swell when it gets wet.
 This volume increase of 10% or more can create enough pressure to crack concrete foundations, especially on the walls and floor.

 The direction and width of foundation cracks will usually tell you if there’s any cause for concern.
 Many of them will mostly be aesthetic and may only need a cosmetic repair, especially if you find them to be a proverbial eyesore.

 Of all the concrete foundation types you’re likely to encounter, the ones in a vertical direction will be less serious and are usually the result of normal settlement.
 But if they run diagonally or horizontally through your walls (or if they’re wider than 1/8 of an inch), they’re often caused by differential settlement or soil pressure.
-And it could be signs of a more serious structural problem that’s in need of more extensive repairs.
+This could be signs of a more serious structural problem that’s in need of more extensive repairs.

 Types of Foundation Cracks